What are some common subject-verb agreement errors?

 When subjects contain embedded prepositional phrases within their structure, some readers and speakers can get a little confused.
 This is especially true when using the preposition ‘of’.
 In the following example, it is the noun phrase ‘that bunch’ preceding the prepositional phrase ‘of spring flowers’ that the verb will be required to agree with:

 If you manage to recognise and fix these six common errors, then your subject-verb agreement should be correct most of the time.
-However, as is outlined in Lesson 4, there are still some additional errors that shouldn’t be ignored.
+However, as is outlined in Chapter 4, there are still some additional errors that shouldn’t be ignored.

 Once you’ve completed all four chapters about subject-verb agreement, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 10-20 for feedback and testimonials